Pria2601/WebGalaxy/README.md

 - At times, **changing the colour palette** results in **insufficient contrast** between the text and the background, affecting readability.
 - The Gemini server may occasionally experience **downtime**, disrupting content generation.
 -	When the Gemini API key **rate limit is exceeded**, it may cause the system to stop responding properly.
+-	When running model after giving prompt, if their is network issue, some error may be thrown on website.
 ---

 ## Future Enhancements